 Envato operates a group of digital marketplaces that sell creative assets for web designers, including themes, graphics, video, audio, photography and 3D models.

-Envato is the second largest employer on this list with a current headcount of over 1,300, following their seven percent growth this year.
+Envato is the second largest employer on this list with a current headcount of over 1,300, following their seven percent growth in 2017.
 In terms of department breakdown, Engineering saw the greatest influx of new hires, increasing the team by 25 percent.
 Information Technology came in second with a lift of 17 percent.
 Then, Media and Communications by seven percent and Arts and Design by 2 percent.

 In their recent 11-year birthday celebration, Envato announced reaching $500M in lifetime community earnings.

 Aconex provides the #1 cloud and mobile collaboration platform for the global construction industry.